LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 ### **Prepare the above python script for EMR**

-The above python script is written using the pandas library and pandas has a disadvantage: pandas run operations on a single machine.
-In this solution since we are using Apache Spark in an EMR cluster with multiple machines so we need to rewrite the python script with PySpark.
+The above python script is written using the pandas library and pandas has a disadvantage, pandas run operations on a single machine.
+In this solution  Apache Spark is used.
+Apache Spark in an EMR cluster with multiple scalable EC2 machines.
+Inorder to make the python script optimized with Apache Spark, the script needed to be rewritten using Pyspark.
+Pyspark is an open source python API for Apache Spark to process large datasets in distributed system.
 PySpark is an ideal fit for our use case with big data as it processes operations many times(100x) faster than Pandas.I have also added a script to save the output.

 ```python